nanoric/c2py/README.md

 ## Different with using libraries:

 If you want to use C/C++ code in python.
-In the past, you have two options:
+You can:
  * ```ctypes```
  * Writing C Extension with ```boost.python``` or ```pybind11``` or some other libraries.